rsyncOSX/RsyncUI/phase4.md

 - `Snapshotlogsandcatalogs.swift:89-104`

-That repeats the "flatten all task logs into `[Log]`" behavior already present in:
+That repeats the "flatten all task logs into `[Log]`" behavior now owned by:

-- `ActorReadLogRecords.updatelogsbyhiddenID(..., -1)` (`ActorReadLogRecords.swift:57-69`)
-- `ActorReadLogRecords.updatelogsbyfilter(..., -1)` (`ActorReadLogRecords.swift:82-97`)
+- `LogStoreService.visibleLogs(from:hiddenID:filterString:)` with `hiddenID == -1`

-The snapshot flow also keeps its own raw `logrecords` copy and stores it into `ObservableSnapshotData.readlogrecordsfromfile` for later cleanup (`Snapshotlogsandcatalogs.swift:82-85`), which is another sign that the snapshot UI is compensating for missing service-level store ownership.
+The snapshot flow also keeps its own raw `logrecords` copy and stores it into `ObservableSnapshotData.readlogrecordsfromfile` for later cleanup (`Snapshotlogsandcatalogs.swift:82-85`), which is another sign that the snapshot UI is compensating for missing service-level store ownership even after delete-and-persist moved into `LogStoreService`.

 A unified service should expose snapshot-specific helpers on top of the same loaded store: